xXvladosXx/Inventory-System-Unity/README.md

 # Goggle Inventory Importer

-## Overview
-**Goggle Inventory Importer** is a Unity tool to import and parse Google Sheets data into a Unity project.
-It is primarily designed for game settings like inventory items and properties, utilizing the **Google Sheets API**.
-The project parses Google Sheets and imports inventory data directly into your game settings.
+**Goggle Inventory Importer** is a Unity tool designed to integrate **Google Sheets** data directly into your Unity project.
+It provides functionality to parse and import game settings, such as inventory items and their properties, using the **Google Sheets API**.
+This tool streamlines the setup of game inventories by eliminating the need for manual entry of item data.

----

-## Features
+## Key Features

 - **Imports inventory items** from a Google Sheets document.
 - Supports **parsing of properties**, including equippable items and constant stats.
 - Uses **reflection** to dynamically load parsers.